Frankfanwei/AI4Heath/README.md

     <pre>
 [['D693', 'I10'], ['Z966', 'A047']]
     </pre>
-    Our current disease prediction task involves predicting the likelihood of the following 14 diseases within the next year.
+    The current disease prediction task involves estimating the likelihood of getting the following 14 diseases within one year.
 Outputs should be an array or list of probabilities in the order listed below:
     <ol>
       <li>Hypertension</li>
       <li>Diabetes</li>